 Your vehicle ought to be taken to a qualified workshop such as Schneider Mechanical & Tyre Centre regularly to make sure the air conditioning system continues performing correctly as well as having the mechanics appraise the condition of the entire car.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are usually able to alert you to any items that may need renewal in the near future or those that are already damaged beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and are usually able to alert you to any items that may need renewal in the near future or those that are already damaged beyond repair.